An Attempt at Exhausting Oneself

 Define your System

+Before you begin collecting data, you must define the system through which you will observe and document your daily life.
+What constitutes the “infra-ordinary” for you?
+What aspects of your life do you wish to inventory?
 Consider developing a constraint-based method inspired by Perec or Mayer.
 This might be a temporal constraint—documenting something every hour, every Tuesday, every time you eat—or a spatial constraint where you record everything you notice in a specific location, or a categorical constraint that focuses on particular types of moments: all the things you throw away, all the questions you ask yourself, all the moments of boredom.
 You might also develop a procedural constraint, recording only through lists, measurements, or overheard conversations.

 Step 2, Weeks 2–3